 This is the fourth of five theoretical courses intended to introduce you to the field of Cardiac Rhythm Device Technology.
 This course is designed to give you a more in-depth understanding of cardiac rhythm device follow-up.
 The focus is on patient and device assessment techniques used by device follow-up clinics to determine optimal device programming that will best serve the patient’s clinical and lifestyle needs.
 We will look at patient assessment and education, pacemaker, ICD and CRT assessment and programming.
 In addition, device troubleshooting techniques and EGM interpretation will be discussed.
 Other topics include strategies for managing patients with devices on advisory, ventricular tachyarrhythmia detection and SVT discrimination in ICDs, and incorporating remote patient monitoring into the patient’s device follow-up schedule.

-This online D2L course is for students in the Cardiac Sciences Rhythm Device Technology Option program.
+This online Learning Hub (D2L) course is for students in the Cardiac Sciences Cardiac Rhythm Device Technology Option program.
 Students are responsible for ensuring prerequisite courses are completed PRIOR to registration.
 See course description for a list of individual prerequisites.
+IMPORTANT NOTE: Students may register for individual courses outside of the program (i.e. continuing education credits).
+Registration does not imply admission to the program.
 This course may be subject to cancellation if registration numbers are low.

 Important course information will be sent to you prior to your course start

 access this information.

 Upon successful completion of the course, the student will be able to: